-For 2019, NTFF called for long and short form submissions in the categories of Adventure, Animation, Biography, Conservation, Kids Connecting With Nature, Scenic, Student, Music Video (short only) and a special genre called Outdoors & Out of Bounds.
+In 2022, NTFF will be celebrating its 5th year, and will call for long and short form submissions in the categories of Adventure, Animation, Biography, Conservation, Kids Connecting With Nature, Scenic, Student, and a special genre called Outdoors & Out of Bounds.
 Juried awards will be determined by a panel of film industry professionals, outdoor guides and teachers.
-Awards will be given out for Best Student Film, Best in Category, Best Depiction of Children Connecting to Nature – the “Dan Conaway Award,” and overall Best in Festival.
+Awards will be given out for Best in Category, Best Depiction of Children Connecting to Nature – the “Dan Conaway Award,” Best in Festival Overall, and an “Igniting Passion for Film Award.”
 There will also be an Audience Favorite award.
-All category winners will receive a custom award designed by Kristen Cramer of Global Eye Art Collective www.geartco.com.

 The concept of a Santa Barbara County based film festival dedicated to the outdoors and situated in the stunning natural setting of the Santa Ynez Valley, originated with NTFF founder and director Sue Eisaguirre who conceived the idea for a local nature film festival as an extension of the non-profit NatureTrack Foundation that she started in 2011.
 NatureTrack introduces school children to outdoor spaces from the seashore to the inland oak woodlands of Santa Barbara County by providing cost-free outdoor field trips.
 Utilizing local trails and beaches throughout the county, NatureTrack instills students with leadership skills, attitudes and habits for lifelong learning, inspiring them to be respectful stewards of the natural world.
 Since 2011, over 18,000 students have had the opportunity to experience a NatureTrack field trip.
 Demand for the curriculum coordinated program has increased every year with teachers praising the docent-led excursions that align with classroom instruction.
 Sue was inspired to bring her outdoor vision indoors and onscreen for more people to enjoy and appreciate what her docents and students practice and experience in their outdoor “classrooms.”